Gerrit0/typedoc-plugin-missing-exports/README.md

 ### Options

-- `internalModule` - Define the name of the module that internal symbols which are not exported should be placed into.
+- `internalModule` - Define the name of the module that internal symbols which are not exported should be placed into, defaults to `<internal>`.
+- `collapseInternalModule` - Include JS in the page to collapse all `<internal>` entries in the navigation on page load.
-- `placeInternalsInOwningModule` - Disable creating a module for internal symbols, and instead place them into the referencing module
+- `placeInternalsInOwningModule` - Disable creating a module for internal symbols, and instead place them into the referencing module.

 ### Additional Reading